Skip to search results

 $2M-$5M86.0%P+3.01%P+2.96%-0.05

-Columbia Bank shows the same shape at smaller scale: 12.8% overall flip (n=1,347), sold loans average $1.07M at 10.03%, retained loans average $69K at 12.51%.
-The sold book is a million-dollar-plus acquisition product; the retained book is a small-ticket working-capital product the pool market wouldn’t take.
-Same line item.
-Two products.
+Columbia Bank shows a similar shape at smaller scale: 12.8% overall sale rate (n=1,347), sold loans average $1.07M at 10.03%, retained loans average $69K at 12.51%.
+The sold cohort is a million-dollar-plus acquisition product; the retained cohort is a small-ticket working-capital product that did not clear the pool market.
+Same program line, two products.

-Live Oak mirrors Newtek’s fingerprint.
-72.9% of its 4,502 funded variable-rate loans sit below cluster median (per Section 4 Chart 6); 38% sit below cluster p25.
-Volume-weighted, Live Oak’s book is below the 7(a) median even with a middling 64.6% aggregate flip rate.
-Three shapes visible: Newtek’s flat ceiling, Live Oak’s left-skewed distribution, Columbia’s two-product split.
+Live Oak’s pattern differs again.
+72.9% of its 4,502 funded variable-rate loans sit below cluster median (per Section 3); 38% sit below cluster p25.
+Volume-weighted, Live Oak’s book is below the 7(a) median even at a 64.6% aggregate sale rate.
+Newtek’s flat sold-cohort ceiling and Live Oak’s left-skewed pricing distribution are the two clearest within-lender shapes in the book; Columbia’s two-product split is a smaller-scale echo of the Newtek pattern.

 Cross-section handoffs